SkylineCommunications/dataminer-docs/connector-help/connector_help/C-COR_CHP_SMM.md

 ## Usage

-***Initial reference:** There* *is a functionality that allows the driver to only display and poll information for a chosen chassis, by entering a bus address during creation of the element.*
+***Initial reference:** There* *is a functionality that allows the connector to only display and poll information for a chosen chassis, by entering a bus address during creation of the element.*

 ### Main View page